Musk says his cage fight with Zuckerberg will be streamed on X

 Musk said earlier Sunday he was training for the fight by lifting weights.

-“Don’t have time to work out, so I just bring them to work,” Musk wrote on X.
+“Don’t have time to work out, so I just bring them to work,” Musk wrote.

-Whether or not Musk and Zuckerberg actually make it to the ring has yet to be seen — especially as Musk often tweets about action prematurely or without following through.
+Whether or not Musk and Zuckerberg actually make it to the ring in Las Vegas has yet to be seen — especially as Musk often tweets about action prematurely or without following through.
 But even if their cage match agreement is all a joke, the banter has gained attention.

 It all started when Musk, who owns X, responded to a tweet about Meta preparing to release a new Twitter rival called Threads.
 He took a dig about the world becoming “exclusively under Zuck’s thumb with no other options” — but then one Twitter user jokingly warned Musk of Zuckerberg’s jiu jitsu training.

-“I’m up for a cage match if he is lol,” Musk wrote late Tuesday.
+“I’m up for a cage match if he is lol,” Musk wrote.

+Representatives of X, Meta and Ultimate Fighting Championship, which owns the venue where the fight might take place, didn't immediately respond to emails seeking comment.

-Musk's push to stream the video live on X comes as he's pushing to turn the platform into a “digital town square.”
+Musk's push to stream the video live on X comes as he aims to turn the platform into a “digital town square.”
 However, his much-publicized Twitter Spaces kickoff event in May with Florida Gov. Ron DeSantis announcing his run for president struggled with technical glitches and a near half-hour delay.

 Musk had said the problems were due to “straining” servers because so many people were trying to listen to the audio-only event.
 But even at their highest, the number of listeners listed topped out at around 420,000, far from the millions of viewers that televised presidential announcements attract.